Muadh-Adekunle-Monsuru/University-Notes/STA 201/STA Past-Papers Notes.md

 In a two-tailed test, the alternative hypothesis does not specify the direction of the effect.
 Instead, it only states that the effect is different from the null hypothesis.
 For example, in the drug example above, the alternative hypothesis might be that the drug will have any effect on blood pressure (either increase or decrease).
 This would be a two-tailed test because the alternative hypothesis does not specify the direction of the effect.

 In general, one-tailed tests are more powerful than two-tailed tests, but they are also more specific.
 If you have a strong prediction about the direction of the effect, a one-tailed test might be appropriate.
 If you are simply testing for the presence of an effect without any specific prediction about the direction, a two-tailed test might be more appropriate.

+Standard error of mean is a measure of **precision**

+Standard deviation of a sampling distribution is called the **standard error**

+As a general rule, researchers tend to use **95%** confidence interval

+Standard error of mean represents the variability of the **mean** itself

+With samples less than 30, **standard error** of mean is an estimate of population standard deviation

+With samples more than 30, **sample standard deviation** is an estimate of population standard deviation.

+The confidence intervals are quoted as a mean and range.